• Skip to primary navigation

 Add noodles and toss in sauce until evenly coated.

 1. Mix in noodles: Add noodles and toss in sauce to coat evenly.
-Remove off heat and serve.
+Remove from heat and serve.

 Storage & Reheating

-• Scallion oil noodles can be stored up to 4 days in an airtight container in the fridge.
-To enjoy, microwave or reheat on the stovetop until hot throughout.
+• Scallion oil noodles can be stored for up to 4 days in an airtight container in the fridge.
+To enjoy, microwave or reheat on the stovetop until heated through.

 • I don't recommend freezing scallion oil noodles because they will change in texture.